Tag: Delphi history

 The Tholos of Delphi reconstruction shown in Delphi, Greece

 One of the most interesting ancient Greek buildings is the Tholos of Delphi.
-It’s a masterpiece of ancient Greek architecture because of its elaborate decoration, polychromies and exceptional craftsmanship.
-In antiquity, the Tholos would stand out among the monuments of the Sanctuary of Athena Pronaia, which was the first sanctuary encountered by the pilgrims arriving from Attica or Boeotia.
+It’s a masterpiece of ancient Greek architecture because of its elaborate decoration, polychromies, and exceptional craftsmanship.
+In antiquity, the Tholos stood out among the monuments of the Sanctuary of Athena Pronaia, the first sanctuary encountered by the pilgrims arriving from Attica or Boeotia.

 The marble roof had layered square panels and bows.
-The outside space had decorations in the shape of dancing women, clay tiles or marble slabs.
+The outside space had decorations of dancing women, clay tiles, or marble slabs.

 Delphi-Greek Doric order-architectural style.
 Delphi architecture